CCurl/c4/README.md

 | `t@-` | (--N) | N: copy of T-TOS, then decrement T-TOS. |
 | `t>`  | (--N) | Pop N from the T stack. |
 | tdrop | (--)  | Drop T-TOS |

+## Inline words
+In c4, an "INLINE" word is like a macro.
+When compiling a word that is INLINE, c4 copies the contents of the word (up to, but not including the first EXIT) to the target, as opposed to compiling a CALL to the word.
+This improves performance.

+**Note that if a word might have an embedded 7 (EXIT) in its implementation (like a byte in an address for example), then it should not be marked as INLINE.**

 ## C4 WORD-CODE primitives
 Stack effect notation conventions: